tkestack/tke-playbook/tke-to-community-ingress/tke-migrate-to-community-ingress-2/README_en.md

 ./migrate.sh
 ```
 This script will complete:
-- Configures hosts resolution modification to point the domain to the new Ingress entry
+- Tests by directly accessing the new Ingress IP address via curl, avoiding modification of system DNS configuration
 - Verifies the stability and availability of services after migration

 #### Verify Access Results After Migration